0cwa/ZuhausProto/project-plan.md

         [FE] Apply basic CSS for layout and styling.

     Live List of Names:
-        [BE] Create an API endpoint (e.g., GET /api/admin/people-status) that reads people.csv and returns Name, AssignedRoom (derived: true if AssignedRoom column is not empty), and AllowRoommates for each person.
+        [BE] Create an API endpoint (e.g., GET /api/admin/people-status) that reads people.csv and returns ID, Name, AssignedRoom (derived: true if AssignedRoom column is not empty), and AllowRoommates for each person.
         [FE] Fetch data from /api/admin/people-status on admin panel load.
         [FE] Display the list of names, assigned status, and if they allow roommates.
         [FE] Implement polling or WebSockets (if feeling ambitious) to keep this list "live".